 The ‘streetcars’ (a means of transport between tram and light rail, which was quite heavily constructed) caused a furore in the United States in the early 20th century, but they were so heavy and the services so intensive that the track used at that time had a short life.
 The solution to this was found in 1912 by laying the track on reinforced concrete slabs and in many cases also pouring a concrete road surface for other traffic upon it.
 This method can be seen as a precursor to the current concrete slab track, which is called “Feste Fahrbahn” in German.
 From the 1960s onwards, a series of variants was developed especially for use on high-speed lines, in which whole or half sleepers are interwoven with asphalt layers and / or concrete slabs.

 At the end of the 20th century, a number of rail profiles were developed especially for tramway tracks to be laid in grooves.
 With the Nikex track, these were recessed grooves in precast concrete slabs, with the LR55 track in precast concrete beams and with Eria swirl rail they were milled into an asphalt layer in order to save the curing time of concrete.
-With BBest track – intended for heavily loaded railways – a groove is left open when pouring a full concrete slab into which, after curing, a plastic gutter is placed, which is poured in with an emulsion.
-An elastic rubber gutter is placed in it, into which the rail is pressed.
+With BBest track – intended for heavily loaded railways – two channels are left open when pouring a full concrete slab into which, after curing, two plastic channels are placed and aligned before being grouted in.
+Finally an elastic polymer channel /boot is inserted , into which the rail is pressed.

 As the latest developments in rail supports we undoubtedly see the plastic sleepers that have been made from 1971 for very different reasons.
 One reason is to give recycled plastic a good use, another is to make a highly vibration-dampening sleeper from polyurethane foam that is reinforced with long glass fibers to give it bending strength.
 The latest development is the use of sulfur, which is released in large quantities from petroleum through desulphurization.
 The sulfur completely replaces cement and water in the concrete.
 It melts at ~ 120 ° C, is mixed with aggregate and some additives in the molten state and then solidifies in casting molds to a sufficiently hard and bending strong product.
 At the end of its useful life, this material can be remelted again at that much lower temperature for direct reuse.